 _

-The Cargo Container Bar terrace
+The terrace of Cargo Container Bar

 Tested in 2022